 - A grey, black or navy skirt or trouser suit.
-No extreme lengths of skirt are acceptable. - A formal and sober-coloured blouse. - A plain and sober-coloured V neck, crew neck or quarter-zip pullover - Normal skin colour or navy tights - Navy or black 'leather' or 'patent' polishable shoes, with a maximum heel height of 5cm/2" - A plain grey, black or navy wool-mixture coat, waterproof or fleece - Scarves should be in keeping with business-like dress. - Make-up, if worn, should be discreet; nail varnish should be clear; no nose or tongue studs are permitted. - Jewellery is limited to a small pair of earrings and one other discreet item - If a belt is to be worn, then it should be discreet and part of the suit.
+No extreme lengths of skirt are acceptable. - · A formal and sober-coloured blouse. - A plain and sober-coloured V neck or crew neck pullover - · Normal skin colour or navy tights - Navy or black 'leather' or 'patent' polishable shoes, with a maximum heel height of 5cm/2" - A plain grev, black or navy wool-mixture coat, waterproof or fleece - Scarves should be in keeping with business-like dress. - Make-up, if worn, should be discreet; nail varnish should be clear; no nose or tongue studs are permitted. - Jewellery is limited to a small pair of earrings and one other discreet item. - If a belt is to be worn, then it should be discreet and part of the suit.